apache/flink/docs/monitoring/metrics.md

 ## Scope

-Every metric is assigned an identifier under which it will be reported that is based on 3 components: the user-provided name when registering the metric, an optional user-defined scope and a system-provided scope.
+Every metric is assigned an identifier and a set of key-value pairs under which the metric will be reported.

+THe identifier is based on 3 components: the user-defined name when registering the metric, an optional user-defined scope and a system-provided scope.
 For example, if `A.B` is the system scope, `C.D` the user scope and `E` the name, then the identifier for the metric will be `A.B.C.D.E`.

 You can configure which delimiter to use for the identifier (default: `.`) by setting the `metrics.scope.delimiter` key in `conf/flink-conf.yaml`.

 ### User Scope

-You can define a user scope by calling either `MetricGroup#addGroup(String name)` or `MetricGroup#addGroup(int name)`.
+You can define a user scope by calling `MetricGroup#addGroup(String name)`, `MetricGroup#addGroup(int name)` or `Metric#addGroup(String key, String value)`.
+These methods affect what `MetricGroup#getMetricIdentifier` and `MetricGroup#getScopeComponents` return.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">